Refining Your Personal Budget As Your Financial Needs Change

 If you often have a small cushion at the end of the month, and then you go over one month because you bought a new set of tires, that’s not the kind of fluctuation that requires a major budget overhaul.

-On the other hand, a new job, or even going back into the office after working from home, will probably warrant some adjustments to your personal monthly budget as you move forward.
+On the other hand, a new job, or even starting to work remotely, will probably warrant some adjustments to your personal monthly budget as you move forward.

 Most importantly, by keeping up with your budget every month, quarter, and year, you’ll identify new trends quickly, letting you react with small adjustments throughout the year instead of getting too far off track and having to start from scratch.